 “Our scholarships have always recognised both need and impact.
 We want to support those who want to make an impact in the sector, so they have what they need to thrive and excel into the future.”

 This year, the alumni group are re-focusing their scholarships on current CSI students impacted by COVID-19.
 With the support of the Lord Mayor's Charitable Foundation two $6,000 scholarships were offered to CSI Swinburne students currently enrolled in the Masters of Social Impact or the Graduate Certificate in Social Impact, intending to articulate to the Masters course.

 The purpose of these scholarships is to alleviate some of the financial burden associated with studying.

 In honour of Dr Christopher Baker

-In 2021, the SPSIA will offer a new $10,000 Dr Christopher Baker Memorial Scholarship to a student commencing their Masters of Social Impact at Swinburne University.
+In 2021, the SPSIA will offer a new $10,000 Christopher Baker Memorial Scholarship to a student commencing their Master of Social Impact at Swinburne University.

 “Christopher was passionate about how structured philanthropy can contribute to creating a better world.
 He oozed integrity, warmth, generosity and had a cheeky wit.
 He was fun to be around and you could be confident that he would always have your back,” says Carolyn.

 “We’re thrilled to be able to offer this new scholarship.”

 Christopher completed a postgraduate degree at the ACSIP in 2005 and then went on to complete a PhD and become an Adjunct Research Fellow.
 Prior to his academic career he worked across the not-for-profit, public and private sectors as a senior leader and consultant.

 “Our scholarship is a fitting tribute to Christopher and his long association with Swinburne.
 It will keep his name and connection alive so that we can all continue to remember him and his important work in the philanthropic sector,” says Carolyn.